 I was so surprised to see that these two toxic products combined together in viral diseases that I published an article called “A Common Enemy” in 1993 and proposed that viruses, including HIV, most likely caused toxicity using this same system.

 About a year later I was asked to consult with an HIV patient who had received a blood transfusion and developed HIV.
 He did not yet have full-blown AIDS but he was close.
-He was in the hospital with a lung infection, typical with this disease.
+He was in the hospital with a lung infection, typical of this disease.

 I added all the natural nutraceuticals and herbs to block this radical system and prevent the development of peroxynitrite.
 This was back in 1995.
 When I asked if the HIV patient had passed away, not having heard anything from him, the chemist who had sent his wife to me for consultation for him, answered, “Oh, didn’t you know?
-He was cured of his lung infection and went on a cruise with his wife.”
+He was healed of his lung infection and went on a cruise with his wife.”
 It turned out that he didn’t develop AIDS and never did develop AIDS, even over decades.

 Other patients had similar results as long as they still had some lymphocytes.
 We had shifted the immune system to fight against viruses by raising interferon but had stopped the toxicity to the lymphocytes by blocking the radical generating enzymes.